This is the Best Ever Shrimp Marinade, perfect for the grill or delicious sautéed. You'll always want to make this lemony garlic shrimp!

 Storing and reheating

-- Oven/Toaster Oven – Loosely wrap the cooked shrimp in aluminum foil and bake for about 15 minutes at 300 degrees F. Check the shrimp halfway through; if they aren't getting crispy, make a vent in the foil.
+- Oven/Toaster Oven: Loosely wrap the cooked shrimp in aluminum foil and bake for 15 minutes at 300°F. Check the shrimp halfway through; if they aren't getting crispy, make a vent in the foil.

-- Microwave – Arrange shrimp in a single layer on a microwave-safe plate.
+- Microwave: The shrimp won’t taste the best if you reheat it in the microwave, but it is an option.
+Arrange shrimp in a single layer on a microwave-safe plate.
 Sprinkle some water over the top, then cover with a lid or paper towel.
 Microwave for on high for 1 minute, then in 30-second intervals until warmed through.

 Best Ever Shrimp Marinade